Go to top of page

 • gain work preparation, work readiness skills and work experience

-• participate in employer and industry immersion
+• participate in industry and employer immersion

 • have recognition of learning to complete the SACE